 Rule 1: Rule of Thirds

 The first rule is easy to follow and works for all beginners.
 Divide your frame into three parts (thirds).
 Place your significant objects into these thirds by adding at least one object in each section.
 Frame division is a simple yet great way to create quality photographs.
-But, make sure not to overdo it.
+But, make sure that your entire body of work isn’t simply subjects on lines of thirds.

 Rule 2: Visual Weight